Log conversations

 You can log chat conversations by specifying the thread_id

-parameter when using either the low level SDK or
+parameter when using either the low level SDK, Python decorators, or integration libraries:

 Python decorators